-- Test your idea out — ask a few friends what they think.
+- Test your idea out.
+Ask a few friends what they think.
 Consider what kind of resources you will need to make it a success.
-Bounce it off your Regional Organizer for more feedback and insider tips!
+Bounce it off a Fundraising lead for more feedback and insider tips!

-- Get a team together, rather than working on your own.
+- Get a team together.
 Make a list of tasks, find out what skills people have, and try to give them tasks they’ll enjoy.
 Make sure everyone knows what their responsibilities are.

 - Come up with a back-up plan.
 For example, what will you do if it rains?

 - Do research and estimate how many people might turn up.
 What is the minimum number of people you’ll need to make money?
 What’s the maximum number of people you can accommodate?

 - Think about the best date.
 Avoid competing with another local function or a major TV event, for example.
 Agree on a realistic timetable and give each task a deadline.